 The role of the Chair/Co-Chairs of any governance committee is important in managing the business of that body.
 Most importantly, the Chair/Co-Chairs are responsible for ensuring all committee members have an opportunity to voice their opinions and ideas, and for cultivating an inclusive and welcoming environment for discussions.
 In terms of committee meetings duties, the Chair/Co-Chairs are responsible for the following:

-Each Fall at the start of the academic year, and as necessary thereafter, review the committee’s purpose, goals, and procedures with the committee members and direct the committee to establish goals for the coming academic year.
+· Each Fall at the start of the academic year, and as necessary thereafter, review the committee’s purpose, goals, and procedures with the committee members and direct the committee to establish goals for the coming academic year.

+· At the beginning of each academic year, the first committee meeting agenda should include a review of committee purpose, the current committee membership roster, and members’ terms of service.
+After this review, it is the responsibility of the committee Chair/Co-Chair to update the constituency manager (i.e. the Chair of the Committee on Committees, the President’s Office, etc.) about committee membership and service term changes.

-Review committee member responsibilities with all committee members (see section below on Role of the Committee Member).
+· Review committee member responsibilities with all committee members (see section below on Role of the Committee Member).

-Schedule meetings and develop agendas (see Appendix B for meeting Agenda Template), incorporating awareness of the College's master calendar.
+· Schedule meetings and develop agendas (see Appendix B for meeting AgendaTemplate), incorporating awareness of the College's master calendar.

-It is recommended that committee chairs plan meeting calendars with the San Diego Miramar College master calendar in mind.
+· It is recommended that committee chairs plan meeting calendars with the San Diego Miramar College master calendar in mind.
 This is the official calendaring system for governance meetings, housed in the College President’s office.
 It contains scheduling information for planning campus-wide meetings and events in relation to participatory governance across the College and the District within the academic calendar.

-Work to ensure scheduling of items to facilitate timely discussion and processing within the participatory governance system, especially in those instances where items must be forwarded to the District Governing Board (Board of Trustees) or designees for approval.
+· Work to ensure scheduling of items to facilitate timely discussion and processing within the participatory governance system, especially in those instances where items must be forwarded to the District Governing Board (Board of Trustees) or designees for approval.

-Ensure that a hard copy of the committee agenda is posted at least 72 clock hours before each meeting in a publicly accessible space, and inform the campus community by email via the San Diego Miramar College distribution list (DL).

-Ensure that draft minutes of the previous meeting are provided and approved in a timely fashion following a timeline agreed-upon by the committee; confirm a copy of the approved minutes is posted on the college website within 48 hours after the meeting minutes are approved.
+· Ensure that draft minutes of the previous meeting are provided and approved in a timely fashion following a timeline agreed-upon by the committee; confirm a copy of the approved minutes is posted on the college website within 48 hours after the meeting minutes are approved.

-Provide regular reports (verbal or written) to the constituency bodies providing updates on the committee’s work at a time that is agreed upon with the various constituency leaders.
+· Provide regular reports (verbal or written) to the constituency bodies providing updates on the committee’s work at a time that is agreed upon with the various constituency leaders.

-Fill committee vacancies in a timely manner through a written request to the president of the appropriate constituent group from which the position was vacated.
+· Fill committee vacancies in a timely manner through a written request to the president of the appropriate constituent group from which the position was vacated.
 In addition, monitor member attendance and follow up with constituency leadership regarding any member who is not attending as per the handbook requirements.

-If a committee makes a recommendation for changes in that committee’s composition or purpose, the committee chair or co-chairs shall forward, in writing, all recommendations to the College Council for review and subsequent recommendation to the Academic Senate, Classified Senate, and Associated Student Government.College Governance Change Request Process
+· If a committee makes a recommendation for changes in that committee’s composition or purpose, the committee chair or co-chairs shall forward, in writing, all recommendations to the College Council for review and subsequent recommendation to the Academic Senate, Classified Senate, and Associated Student Government.
+Please reference the College Governance Change Request Process.

-Set aside one committee meeting in order to participate in the evaluation of the San Diego Miramar College Governance Structure.
+· Set aside one committee meeting in order to participate in the evaluation of the San Diego Miramar College Governance Structure.

-Participate in governance committee chair training.
+· Participate in governance committee chair training.

-For Co-Chairs, equally collaborate with their committee Co-Chair on the aforementioned items.
+· For Co-Chairs, equally collaborate with their committee Co-Chair on the aforementioned items.

 Role of the Committee Member